 Referential transparency

-The property, that a function (expression) always returns the same result when given the same arguments, is called referential transparency.
+Referential transparency is the property that a function (expression) always returns the same result when given the same arguments.
 Referential transparency has far-reaching consequences:

-- The function call can be replaced with its result, but can also be reordered or put on a different thread.
+- The function call can be replaced with its result but reordered or put on a different thread.

 - The program flow is defined by the data dependencies and not by the sequence of instructions.

-- Mathematical functions are a lot easier to refactor and to test because you can reason about the function in isolation.
+- Mathematical functions are much easier to refactor and test because you can reason about the function in isolation.

 Mathematical functions can't